-Mechanisms of Disease and Therapeutic Interventions/Rheumatology/Musculoskeletal
+Mechanisms of Disease and principles of Therapeutic Interventions

-The Mechanisms of Disease and Therapeutic Interventions/Rheumatology/Musculoskeletal block provides an overview of essential concepts incorporated into each organ system block.
-This course has three major components: overview of cellular and tissue responses to injury; general pathology and pharmacological principles; and diagnostic, clinical, and therapeutic aspects of musculoskeletal and rheumatologic diseases/disorders.
+The Mechanisms of Disease and Therapeutic Interventions block provides an overview of essential concepts incorporated into each organ system block.
+This course has three major components: overview of cellular and tissue responses to injury; general pathology and pharmacological principles; and diagnostic and therapeutic approaches related to disease mechanisms and treatment strategies.